Ssskiran9/bird-classification/README.md

 # bird-classification

-Simple CNN model to classify 6 categories of birds
+CNN model to classify 6 categories of birds